notweerdmonk/serializer/README.md

 Caveats
 - User should not serialize pointers because memory locations can change.
 - Disobeys strict aliasing rule.
 Read from and write to internal buffer requires casting the address of data to uint8_t*.
-This is acceptable as unsigned char* aliases other types.